 Add 5-10% propylene glycol or glycerol to the emulsifier phase.
 Test ternary blends with GMS (3-5% of emulsifier weight) for starch complexation in baked goods.

-Our Span & Tween formulators guide includes full formulation methodology.
+Our Span & Polysorbate formulators guide includes full formulation methodology.

 |---|---|---|---|---|---|